A monumental temple built in Byzantine style to commemorate military victories of Russia

-Saint Sophia Cathedral is the traditional name of the former Ascension Cathedral in the city of Sofia (part of modern Pushkin).
-In 1780, Catherine II founded a new city not far from Tsarskoye Selo - Sofia, which even became a district town of St. Petersburg Province for a short time.
+Saint Sophia Cathedral is the traditional name of the former Ascension Cathedral in the town of Sofia (part of modern Pushkin).
+In 1780, Catherine II founded a new town not far from Tsarskoye Selo - Sofia, which even became a district town of St. Petersburg Province for a short time.
 The new town needed a church and on July 30, 1782 the St. Sophia Cathedral was laid.
-The Sophia Ascension Cathedral for the Life Guards Hussar Regiment was built in 1782-1789 (architect Charles Cameron, also involving I. Starov).
+The construction of the church was finished in 1789 (architect Charles Cameron, also involving I. Starov).
 The temple was dedicated to the glorious victories in the Russian-Turkish wars.
-In 1817, the cathedral received the status of a regimental church of the Life Guards Hussar Regiment.
-The Cathedral kept the St. George standards and regimental awards.
-The marble plaques with the names of the regiment officers who died in battle were placed on the walls.
+It was by the will of the Empress that the cathedral looked quite alike Saint Sophia temple in Constantinople.